What Snakes Do - from Pangyrus Literary Magazine

 Dorothy’s free-standing closet, equipped with drawers on one side and thus technically a chifforobe, had begun to fall apart soon after Joki dove off a bridge not far from the old farmhouse where they had lived together for five decades.
-Read more at Crab Fat Magazine, which now seems to be defunct.
+This story was originally published by Crab Fat Magazine, which now seems to be defunct.
 Here is the story file.

 Amato: Beloved - from Black Heart Magazine

 I hiked fourteen miles alone, wearing faux Chinese luggage on my back so that I looked like a sci-fi monster, which caused otherwise friendly dogs to bark ...
 Read more on Black Heart Magazine ...

 “Attractive lady,” his first message said.
 “Your profile caught my eye.
 Where do you go hiking?”
 Claudia’s reply said, “Thank you, I like your face.”
 I like your face?
 Why had she written such a thing?
 Why didn’t she just answer his question?
 She hadn’t been hiking since Hank was small enough for Claudia to strap him onto her back.
 She could have lied to PBJ_42, though.
 “Are those the Rocky Mountains behind you?" she typed.
 "I’ve always dreamed of seeing the west.
 I am in the east.”
 Hark, space neighbor!
 I come from The East.
 I come in peace.
 She felt like such an idiot, rereading her messages to him.
 In his profile picture, PBJ_42 was smiling by a boulder with a field of yellow wildflowers behind him and a mountain peak in the distance.
 His teeth were much brighter than the rest of his tanned face, which was smooth—mercifully hairless ...
 Read the entire article.